sharonsun131/Bikesharing/README.md

 ## Summary:

+### Conclusion

+Bikesharing business is a promising industry and riding bike is a healthier life style and also energy saving.
+It is recommended to implemented in Des Moines.
+However, a few addtional visulizations may be performed to fully demonstrated the annlysis.

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis
+### Two additional visualizations are suggested for future analysis
+  1. It is suggested to make a visualization of the age of the bike users.

+  2. Average trip cost and subscriber cost are recommended to be analyzed.